Hamzart/Adventure-Camera-2D/README.md

 1. Select a Camera > Add Component > Adventure Camera 2D > **Core**.

-Thats it, now your Camera will be functioning like charm, you do not even need to switch it to Orthogonal projection, **CameraCore** will take care of everything. **CameraCore** is the base of the 2D aventure camera, any other module should have.
+Thats it, now your Camera will be functioning like charm, you do not even need to switch it to Orthogonal projection, **CameraCore** will take care of everything. **CameraCore** is the base of the **2D Adventure Aamera**, any other module should have.
 You do not even need to create a Camera in the first place, Select any Object in the Scene add CameraCore to it, and you will have a CameraThere.

 Now You can Add other Modules to entend the **CameraCore** functionalities.
 There 3 Separate Modules currently:

   - DeadZone
   - Limiter
   - Zooming

+# TO DO List :

+More Features should be added in the future including :

+- Camera Shake :
+- Parallax Group :
+- Auto Zoom Zone :
+...